jopdorp/kuka-control-correction/kuka-controller/README.md

 ### Vision System Not Connecting

 1. Check network connectivity: `ping 192.168.1.50`
-2. Verify Windows firewall allows port 7001
-3. Ensure correction helper is running
+2. Ensure correction helper is running on the Pi and can reach the controller (port 7000)

 ### KUKAVARPROXY Issues